-- 3.1 Comply with the provisions of the Environmental Protection (Water Quality) Regulations, 2000. - 3.2 Implement practical measures where applicable to prevent pollution of the Essequibo River and Hurikabra Creek or any other streams and natural water ways that may be found within or adjacent to your mining concession.
-This should include the establishment of siltation fences, sedimentation berms or other sediment control structures in erosion prone areas. - 3.3 At all times, avoid water contamination from fuel, grease and waste oils. - No sand, loam and laterite mining pit shall be operated within two hundred (200) meters of any surface water body e.g., river, spring, creeks etc., located within or around the allocated Mining Block without first obtaining approval
+- 3.1 Implement practical measures where applicable to prevent pollution of the Essequibo River, Ampa Creek or any other streams and natural water ways that may be found within or adjacent to your mining concession.
+This should include the establishment of siltation fences, sedimentation berms or other sediment control structures in erosion prone areas. - 3.2 At all times, avoid water contamination from fuel, grease and waste oils. - 3.3 No sand, loam and laterite mining pit shall be operated within two hundred (200) meters of any surface water body e.g., river, spring, creeks etc., located within or around the allocated Mining Block without first obtaining approval from the EPA and the implementation of adequate mitigation measures to reduce/ eliminate any adverse Environmental impacts. - 3.4 Store overburden stockpiles away from drainage systems and beyond 200 meters of away from any waterway, creek or drainage system.